klutchell/mediaserver/README.md

 #### Debian OS

-This guide assumes you are using a recent Debian-based OS.
+This guide assumes you are using a recent Debian-based OS with root or sudo access.

-_Tested with Ubuntu Server x64 16.04._
+_Tested with Ubuntu Server x64 16.04 on a [Kimsufi dedicated server](https://www.kimsufi.com/ca/en/servers.xml)._

 #### Docker

 See https://docs.docker.com/engine/installation/ for installation options.

-_Tested with Docker version 17.09.0-ce and higher._
+_Tested with [Docker](https://docs.docker.com/install/linux/docker-ce/debian/) version 17.09.0-ce and higher._

 ### Installation